woj-tek/petozoltan.github.io/_posts/2016-07-31-do-not-create-constant-collection-classes.md

 > If it is not obvious where to write the new code then the chaos begins.

-### Classes should not always be extended
+### Classes should not always be modified

 Think on the _Open/Closed Principle_.
+Though it is about inheritance, it has a more general message:

-Classes should be closed for modification.
+> Classes should be closed for modification.

 At a certain point a class must be tested and finished, in order to have a reliable code.
-But constant collections are loose and generic, so they are like never finished.
+But constant collections are loose and generic, so they are practically never finished.
 When you look at such a class, you cannot decide whether it is finished or not.

 ### Prefer enums to constants